info-241/info-241/assignments/final_project/project_checkin.md

 - Is the team going to rely on "self-reported" survey data?
 If so, how accurate a measurement will this produce?
 What _specific_ question wording will the team be using in a survey?
 Share this with your instructor.
 - Is the team going to rely on "revealed preference" data like on-device clicks, purchases, or other _direct_ measurements of the outcome?
 If so, how has this been designed, and does it do a good job of capturing the concept that the team is interested in learning about?

+# Submitting

+Please submit your check-in document in Gradescope so that your instructor has the document on hand for when you conduct your check-in meeting.

 # Schedule a meeting with your instructor

 When the team turns in their responses to this document, please also schedule a time to meet with your instructor to talk about the teams progress to-date.
+Your instructor will discuss scheduling this in live-session.